BrentDean/8-Bit/README.md

 PCB schematics and layout are done in KiCad; fabrication complete in Dec.
 2025.

+## Python → Arduino workflow

+Right now the workflow is intentionally simple:
+1. Write/edit assembly program `program.asm`
+2. Run the Python assembler to generate a ROM image (byte array)
+3. Send those bytes over serial to the Nano
+4. The Nano drives the shift registers and programs the AT28C64 in the ZIF socket
+5. Move the EEPROM to the CPU board and observe behavior on the LEDs / output register

 ## Relationship to Ben Eater's 8-bit Computer

 This project is inspired by Ben Eater’s 8-bit breadboard computer: